“Culture Eats Strategy for Breakfast.” This notorious quote by Peter Drucker seems more relevant than ever these days.

 The report shows that effective leadership in a company is the cornerstone of employee experience.
 Employees who have a good relationship with their leader are five times more likely to stay with the company than the ones who don’t.

 Building trust is very important in a leader-employee relationship.
-According to research, employees who don’t trust their leader have weak links to the company in general and feel disconnected from other aspects of the company culture as well.
+According to research, employees who don’t trust their leader have weak links to the company in general.
+They may even feel disconnected from other aspects of the company culture as well.

-Adobe ditched the whole leader-employee hierarchy and put its employees in charge of projects while serving only as their mentor.
-Instead of telling people what to do, employees were compelled to be their own bosses, taking only the leaders’ advice along the creative process.
+Adobe ditched the whole leader-employee hierarchy and put its employees in charge of projects.
+Instead of telling people what to do, the leaders serve only as their mentors, providing advice along the creative process.